ModeEffect/conditional-woo-checkout-field/readme.txt

 6. Custom error message displayed after the customer attempts to checkout without completing your required field.

 == Changelog ==
+= 1.2.0 =
+* Update: Enabled the use of the placeholder setting to be used as the placeholder on select menu fields.
+This enables the possibility of a "select an option" label shown on the select menu.

 = 1.1.0 =
 * Update: New functions for retrieving conditional field data.